Zettt/km-markdown-library/README.md

 # Indent/Outdent Text #

 Based on [Brett Terpstra's OS X Services](http://brettterpstra.com/project/markdown-service-tools/ "Brett Terpstra's OS X Services"), these two macros indent and outdent text using the clipboard.
 (The clipboard entries created will be deleted afterwards, thus leaving everything in its "clean" state.)

+# Cleanup table #

+Also based on Brett's work is this macro that essentially tries to clean up tables.